 Sintra

-While Sintra may already be on your radar, this list would be incomplete without mentioning it.
-Sintra truly is what everyone claims it to be – a unique, small town on the outskirts of Lisbon, boasting some of Portugal’s most iconic landmarks, including the opulent Pena Palace, and historic castles.
+While Sintra may already be on your radar, this list wouldn’t be incomplete without mentioning it.
+Sintra truly is what everyone claims it to be – an enchanting, small town on the outskirts of Lisbon, boasting some of Portugal’s most iconic landmarks, including the opulent Pena Palace, and historic castles.

 The surrounding mountainside, covered with a thick forested area, creates an undeniable mystical feel, especially when the fog creeps up, transporting you to a land of fairy tales.
-Sintra is also the home to Continental Europe’s westernmost point – Cabo da Roca – from one can stand in awe of the vastness of the blue Atlantic Ocean.
+Sintra is also the home to Continental Europe’s westernmost point – Cabo da Roca – where you can truly see the vastness of the blue Atlantic Ocean.

 The Benagil Beach & Caves

 There are multiple sights to behold and beaches to enjoy in the Algarve, but what if both can be done at the same time?
-Benagil Beach is widely known for its long stretches of sandy beach along the Algarve coastline, and its surrounding cliffs, which provide a stunning view of the beach and the ocean.
+Benagil Beach is widely known for being one of the best beaches in the Algarve, thanks to its surrounding cliffs, which provide a stunning view of the beach and the ocean.

 Sete Cidades Lake